Knotx/knotx/CONTRIBUTING.md

 ## Commit Messages
 When writing a commit message, please follow the guidelines in [How to Write a Git Commit Message](http://chris.beams.io/posts/git-commit/).

+### References in commit messages
+When the commit refers to an issue, add this information to the commit message header, e.g. `#57`.
+GitHub web platform automatically converts issue ids (`57`) to URLs referring to the related issue.

+To link to another Knot.x repository, please use following convention:

+`Knotx/KNOTX-RESPOSITORY-NAME#ISSUE-ID`

+E.g. `Knotx/knotx-dependencies#28` will link to the https://github.com/Knotx/knotx-dependencies/issues/28.
+In markdown you may paste the full url `https://github.com/Knotx/knotx-dependencies/issues/28`.
+For more information, please refer to [this article](https://help.github.com/en/github/writing-on-github/autolinked-references-and-urls#issues-and-pull-requests).

 ## Pull Requests
 Please add the following lines to your pull request description: